mddazure/azure-vwan-microhack/README.md

 `./connect-services-spoke.sh`

+Wait for the connection to complete and show status Succeeded in the portal.

 ## Task 2: Create custom Route Tables

 In the microhack-we-hub, under Connectivity select Routing and then +Create route table.
 Complete the configuration as follows:
 - Tab Basics
   - Name: RT-Shared-we